Kakamotobi/Learned/DSA/05-Searching-Algorithms.md

         // 0s mean that the longest prefix and suffix doesn't exist up to that point; hence, indicates the amount that we can shift forward.
         // Shift by = length of the pattern string at comparison point - corresponding value in the prefix length array.
         ```
+        ```js
+        // Example 2
+        index:         0 1 2 3 4 5 6 7 8 9 10 11 12 13 14 15 16 17
+        pattern:       a c a c a b a c a c a  b  a  c  a  c  a  c prefix length: 0 0 1 2 3 0 1 2 3 4 5  6  7  8  9  10 11 4
+                                              i                 j
+                                 i                              j
+                             i                                  j

+        // At this point, "a" !== "c".
+So, i = table[i-1].
+          // Get i's new position by getting the corresponding prefix/suffix length of the character right before.
+11 - 1 = 10.
+Longest prefix/suffix length at that point is 5.
+So move i to index 5.
+Why?
+Because between index 0 and index 10, the longest prefix/suffix of length 5 means that there must be five characters for the prefix/suffix.
+        // The prefix/suffix from index 0 to 4 and index 12 to 16 has already been matched.
+So, we need to compare index 5 and index 17.
+        // At this point, "b" !== "c".
+So, i = table[i-1] again.
+        // At this point, "c" === "c".
+So, table[j] = i + 1.
+        ```

 2) **Search the Pattern String in the Main String**
     - **Everytime a mismatch is encountered (with the main string), find out the longest suffix that is also a prefix in the pattern string before the mismatch.**